Sophiaoku/Sophiaoku/README.md

 I'm an agronomist with a passion for integrating data science, machine learning, and software development into agriculture to promote sustainable practices.
 I specialize in soil nutrient management, precision agronomy, and nutrient recommendation systems.
 I am currently in charge of the soil nutrient calibration trials for the Government of Prince Edward Island.<br/>

 And when I am not working as an agronomist, I am dedicating my time to shaping and deeveloping [Rockae](https://rockae.com/).
-Although, my role says "Qaulity Assurance Engineer", I wear multiple hats working at [Rockae](https://rockae.com/).
+Although, my role says "Quality Assurance Engineer", I wear multiple hats working at [Rockae](https://rockae.com/).
 From front-end development and data analysis to project management, but my primary focus is on QA and product testing.
 So, while my title says QA Engineer, I actively contribute to building and improving the software ecosystem at [Rockae](https://rockae.com/).<br/>

 📊**What I’m Working On:** <br/>
 -  Nutrient Recommendation Models: Currently in the process of validating the soil nutrient recommendations for PEI through various research trials happening across the province.
 All supervised by me!! <br/>